Farm Beginnings

 Kick-Off Session: Introduction & Orientation Meet the cohort and orient to the structure, materials and curriculum for the Farm Beginnings program.

-Module 1: Whole Farm Planning (Part 1) Create a holistic goal statement for your farm business with Ryan Fitzbeauchamp of Evening Song Farm
+Module 1: Whole Farm Planning - Building a Values Based Business Create a holistic goal statement for your farm business with Melisa Oliva of Ananda Gardens

-Module 2: Whole Farm Planning (Part 2) Learn strategies for using your holistic goal to make decisions.
-Additional decision making and business analysis tools discussed.
+Module 2: Decision Making Using Your Values Learn strategies for using your holistic goal to make decisions.
 Discussion of sales channels will be included.
 With Calley Hastings, Vermont Farm and Forest Viability Program

-Module 4: Farm Financial Management & Record Keeping Learn about three basic financial statements and tools for recordkeeping on the farm.
+Module 4: Farm Financials and Record Keeping Learn about three basic financial statements and tools for recordkeeping on the farm.
 Build out these statements for your farm business.
-With Richard Wiswall, Cate Farm
+Discuss strategies for prioritizing the business side of farming when all you want to do is grow food!
+With Mara Hearst of Levy Lamb.

-Module 6: Marketing (Part 1) Take a broad look at the market landscape in VT and learn about conducting market research.
+Module 7: Introduction to Marketing Take a broad look at the market landscape in VT and learn about conducting market research.
 With Rose Wilson, Agriculture Marketing Consultant

 Farm Plan Show & Tell Participants will each have time to share their Farm Plans and get feedback from the rest of the class.